Conversation

 You’re welcome.
 Have a good trip!

-1. Asking How to Transfer: How can I transfer to ~?
+1. Asking How to Transfer

 When I want to ask “How can I transfer to the Central Line?” at a station, I can use the phrase “How can I transfer to ~?”.